scalar-labs/docs-scalardb/docs/latest/scalardb-sql/grammar.md

 -- With projections and a partition key and clustering key boundaries and orders and limit SELECT c1 AS a, c2 AS b, c3 AS c, c5 FROM ns.tbl WHERE c1 = 10 AND c2 > 'aaa' AND c2 <= 'ddd' ORDER BY c2 ASC, c3 DESC LIMIT 10;

--- Without WHERE clause to retrieve all the records of a table SELECT * FROM ns.tbl;

--- Without WHERE clause and with projections and limit SELECT c1, c2, c3, c5 FROM ns.tbl LIMIT 10;

 -- With an indexed column
 SELECT * FROM ns.tbl WHERE c4 = 100;